nexus1976/MLConnect4/README.md

 ## Running the AI Engine
 Download and install Anaconda at `https://www.anaconda.com/distribution/`, the appropriate one for your os.
 Once installed, run the Anaconda prompt and CD to the location of this repo.
-Install Keras by running `conda install -c anaconda keras` in the terminal.
+Install Keras by running `conda install -c anaconda keras` in the anaconda prompt.
-NOTE: I had to upgrade my matplotlib again after the installation `pip install --upgrade matplotlib` Once everything has been installed, run `jupyter notebook` from the anaconda prompt.
+NOTE: I had to upgrade my matplotlib again after the installation `pip install --upgrade matplotlib` in the anaconda prompt.
+You will also need to install the Flask web API service by running `pip install flask flask-api` in the anaconda prompt.
+Once everything has been installed, run `jupyter notebook` from the anaconda prompt.
 Open the notebook named `Daniel's API-KJ.ipynb` and run each section in succession until the final section that runs the Flask API server has run successfull.
 When running each section, don't run the next one until the `*` changes to a number for that section.
+You may also need to "prime" the server by running the last section before running the next-to-last section (which won't return a completion number as it spins up the flask server and listens for input).

 ## Playing the game
 After running everying from above, navigate a browser to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+You may have to refresh the page a couple of times to get it to play.
+The initial game will be a game of the AI against itself.
+You can change the players from the api to a human in order to play the machine.